-Can you hear Fifth Harmony singing that line?
-There is something deep and true in the way they sing it.
-We are alive at this point in time!
-This is the most amazing time in history, and, yes, we are created from star material, but, sometimes, we just don’t feel like it.
+We are alive at this time in history, and, yes, we are created from star material, but, more often than not, we don’t feel like it.

-Imagine.
 Yes, let’s pretend that you’ve chartered a private jet to a place that you’ve always dreamed about.
-You get settled into your sleek, beige leather seat, and look out the window with all the anticipation of someone who has arrived.
+You get settled into your sleek, caramel leather seat and look out the window with all the anticipation of someone who has arrived.

 You know you’ve worked hard.
 You’ve earned this.
 No, you deserve this.
 A smile that satisfies passes your lips, as you sip the champagne that has just been served to you by your very own steward.
-“Yes, I will have another.
-Thank you.”
-You sigh that sigh, and continue your reverie of admiration, satisfaction, and contentment.
+You sigh that sigh and continue your reverie of admiration, satisfaction, and contentment.
 It does feel, oh, so good to be you in this moment.

 You’ve made it to the top.
 You’ve accomplished every goal, and have overcome every obstacle.
 There is nothing left for you to do, but to bask in your glory, the glory that is you.